On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function: Combinatorics

-According to our notations, this sequence represents an alignment which does the following:\\ -First $(0,0)$ means that we align the first one of $X$ with the first one of $Y$ without skipping any one.\\ -The second pair $(0,1)$ indicates that after the first pair of aligned ones, we skip a one in the $Y$ sequence and no one in the $X$ sequence.\\ -The third pair $(1,0)$ means that after the second pair of aligned ones, we skip a one in $X$ and no one in $Y$.\\ Take for example the sequences $X=0101011$ and $Y=0001111$.
-The alignment $v=((0,0),(0,1),(1,0))$ is then equal to:
+According to our notations, this sequence represents an alignment which does the following: \begin{itemize} \item First $(0,0)$ indicates that the first one of $X$ is aligned with the first one of $Y$ without skipping any one. \item The second pair $(0,1)$ indicates that after the first pair of aligned ones, a one is skipped in the $Y$-sequence and no one in the $X$-sequence. \item The third pair $(1,0)$ indicates that after the second pair of aligned ones, a one is skipped in $X$ and no one in $Y$.\end{itemize}